Retail Customer Service

 Many retailers use customer service and customer experience interchangeably, but they are not.

 Customer service is one-on-one between a salesperson and a shopper.
-The customer experience is the customer’s entire event of shopping in a brick and mortar retail store, from the moment they arrive in the parking lot all the way to the time they are back in their car.
+The customer experience is the customer’s entire event of shopping in a brick-and-mortar retail store, from when they arrive in the parking lot to when they are back in their car.
 Note that the customer experience does not have to include customer service.

-With online retail growing every year, retailers with physical stores are discovering that they have let their excellent customer service decline over the years and, as a result, the entire shopping experience for their customers has kept them from coming back.
+With online retail growing yearly, retailers with physical stores are discovering that they have let their excellent customer service decline over the years.
+As a result, the entire shopping experience for their customers has kept them from returning.

-The unique advantage brick and mortar retailers have is that they can control the entire customer experience within their four walls.
+The unique advantage brick-and-mortar retailers have is their ability to control the entire customer experience within their four walls.
 But how do you do it?
 That’s the key.

 While many retail organizations think that retail salespeople are the only ones who need to excel at retail customer service, anyone who answers the phone, who is at a buy-online-pickup-in-store desk, a warehouse worker or a driver—in short, anyone who serves a customer—needs to know not just a philosophy of others first, but the exact steps to deliver it again and again.